 Browse our selection of anti-allergy pillows here.

 If you suffer from back or neck pain, it’s important to look at your pillows.
 A change of pillow could help alleviate your back or neck pain.

-Support pillows such as the Mediflow Pillow is designed to fit you perfectly.
+Support pillows, such as the Mediflow Pillow, are designed to fit you perfectly.
 Simply fill with water, adjusting the amount of water to the degree of support you prefer.
 This flexibility allows you to choose from soft, medium or firm support.
-This will offer the correct firmness and cervical spine and head support while responding to changing sleep positions.
+This will offer the correct firmness, and cervical spine and head support, while responding to changing sleep positions.